 Being a pilot looks so cool and glamorous in the movies, doesn't it?

-Learning how to fly a commercial airplane takes a lot of time and expensive training, and the jobs are high-pressure and can mean a lot of nights away from home.
-But the high salaries can make it all worth it!
+Learning how to fly a commercial airplane takes a lot of time and expensive training, and the jobs are high-pressure and can mean lots of nights away from home.
+But the high salaries can make it all worthwhile.

 21. Dog walker